Destinations, Tennessee, Travel, USA

 Exterior of Loews Vanderbilt

-There was a United Apparel Liquidators, or UAL, near our hotel, and we walked on over (there was an article about them in the New York Times earlier this year).
-Michael picked up two pairs of selvedge denim jeans for under $50!
-On the way back we walked through Centennial Park to see the Parthenon, and it happened to be during Musician’s Corner, so the park was filled with live music and food trucks.
+There was a United Apparel Liquidators near our hotel, so we walked on over.
+Lucky Michael scored two pairs of selvedge denim jeans for under $50, and I left empty-handed but happy for him.
+On the way back we walked through Centennial Park to see the Parthenon, and our timing happened to coincide with Musician’s Corner, and the park was filled with live music and food trucks.

 A crowd of people listening to music at Centennial Park